rostyslav-nazarenko/product-preview-card-component/README.md

 ### Continued development

 - The next challenge I'm going to learn and then use SASS or SCSS.
-That way I will increase my knowledge of other languages
+That way I will increase my knowledge of other languages.

 ## Author